 In the baptismal service, we pray that the child be given “an inquiring and discerning heart.”
 Our church is full of inquirers, and we offer a range of adult education programs to satisfy their curiosity.

-The Wednesday Bible Study began its fall season on September 14 at 10:00 a.m.
-Led by Rector John E. Miller, the Bible group meets weekly in the Library of the Youth and Adult Education Building.
+- The Wednesday Bible Study is led by Rector John E. Miller and meets weekly in the Library of the Youth and Adult Education Building.
 Each study session focuses on the Lectionary readings assigned for the succeeding Sunday.
 Members are encouraged to bring a Bible in a translation or version that they enjoy reading.
-Annotated study Bibles in the New Revised Standard Version, the New International Version, the New English Bible, and other versions are available online at Amazon.com, at Barnes and Noble, at Cokesbury Bookstores, and other retail dealers.

 All members and friends are cordially invited to attend and participate.
 Discussions are always enriching, and every point of view is appreciated.
 While no prior biblical training is required of group members, an open mind and readiness to learn and share insights are always welcome!